willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 quick trip to pick up Kerno and Brad and then we were off to Nerang velodrome for the new race start.

-We passed the time for the next couple of hours sorting various bits out - race registration, slowly getting out of warm clothes into the starting kit, chatting to fellow runners &mdash; it was early but it didn't drag too badly, and we were soon ready to head to the start.
-After a few photo opportunities (including one where I was the only 1 of 12 across the three Brisbane Trail Runner teams not wearing a BTR top).
+We passed the time for the next couple of hours sorting various bits out &mdash;
+race registration, slowly getting out of warm clothes into the starting kit, chatting to fellow runners &mdash; it was early but it didn't drag too badly, and we were soon ready to head to the start, after a few photo opportunities (including one where I was the only 1 of 12 across the three Brisbane Trail Runner teams not wearing a BTR top).

 {% fancybox start /images/kokoda_not_quite_warmed_up.jpg "Not fully warmed (Danica)" %}
 {% fancybox start /images/kokoda_ready_to_go.jpg "The team ready to go (Danica)" %}
+{% fancybox start /images/kokoda_12_btrs.png "The 3 official Brisbane Trail Runners teams" %}
 {% fancybox start /images/kokoda_the_first_km.jpg "Setting out on the run (Danica)" %}

 The start itself was preceded by an explanation of the previous day's events